Home / About / Who we are

 Who we are

-The Australian Army Cadets is a national youth development program that proudly shares the character and values of the Australian Army.
+The Australian Army Cadets (AAC) is a premier national youth development program.
+We partner the spirit and values of the Australian Army with the local community to challenge, inspire, and empower the next generation of leaders.

 Testimonials